raul-freitas/IR_nanospectroscopy_workflows/README.md

 # Orange workflows for s-SNOM nanospectroscopy data processing

 In this repository you find Orange workflows for processing s-SNOM data.
-An example dataset including point spectra, spectral linescan and hyperspectral data is provided for educational purposes.
-All data provided was measured at a synchrotron light source and are a courtesy of Feres *et al.* [1].
+An example dataset including point spectra, spectral linescan and hyperspectral mapping is provided for educational purposes.
+All data provided was measured with synchrotron IR broadband light sources and are a courtesy of Feres *et al.* [1].

 ## Guidlines for downloading and oppening workflows: